acoadou/alpaca-cpp/README.md

   classes), positions, assets, calendar/clock data, portfolio history and watchlists.
 - **Domain specific clients** for trading, market data, and broker operations mirroring the layout of the official Alpaca SDKs, with environment presets for paper and live trading.
-- **Market data helpers** for fetching latest trades/quotes, historical bars and per-symbol snapshots from Alpaca Market Data v2.
+- **Market data helpers** for fetching latest trades/quotes, historical bars, single and multi-symbol snapshots, plus options snapshots and chains from Alpaca Market Data APIs.
 - **Typed request models** that perform lightweight validation before hitting the API and cursor ranges that iterate paginated endpoints while honouring `Retry-After` headers and applying exponential backoff with jitter.
 - **Extensible transport** abstraction with a libcurl-based implementation bundled by default.